MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 > - Under **Change Center**, select **Activate Changes** to enable the option.
 > :::image type="content" source="media/migrate-weblogic-to-entraid-via-ldap/wlsconsole-enable-tls-v12.png" alt-text="Browser showing how to set TLS v1.2.":::

-### Integrating Azure Entra Domain Service managed domain with WLS
+### Integrating Microsoft Entra Domain Service managed domain with WLS

-With the WebLogic admin server running, and the Azure Entra Domain Service managed domain deployed and secured with LDAPs, it's now possible to launch the configuration.
+With the WebLogic admin server running, and the Microsoft Entra Domain Service managed domain deployed and secured with LDAPs, it's now possible to launch the configuration.

 #### Upload and import the public CA